Bluegill: Description

 The bluegill is noted for the large black appendage (the "ear") on each side of the posterior edge of the gill covers as well as the base of the dorsal fin.
 The sides of its head and chin are commonly a dark shade of blue, hence the name "bluegill".
 The precise coloration will vary due to the presence of neurally controlled chromatophores under the skin.
 The fish usually displays 5–9 vertical bars on the sides of its body immediately after being caught as part of its threat display.
 It typically has a yellowish breast and abdomen, with the breast of the breeding male being a bright orange.
 The bluegill has three anal fin spines, ten to 12 anal fin rays, six to 13 dorsal fin spines, 11 to 12 dorsal rays, and 12 to 13 pectoral rays.
 They are characterized by their deep, flattened bodies.
 They have a terminal mouth, ctenoid scales, and a lateral line that is arched upward anteriorly.

 The bluegill typically ranges in size from about 4 to 12 in, and reaches a maximum size just over 16 in.
 The largest bluegill ever caught was 4 lb 12 oz in 1950.

-The bluegill is most closely related to the orangespotted sunfish and the redear sunfish, but different in a distinct spot at or near the base of the soft dorsal fin.
+The bluegill is most closely related to the orangespotted sunfish and the redear sunfish, but differ in having a dark blotch at the rear of the dorsal fin.
+The blotch is present in most adult fish, and absent in young juveniles.
+A few other sunfish species may also have a blotch in that area.
+Features of bluegills that distinguish it from all other sunfish species include a solid black "ear" and a face with blue markings only below the mouth and gills.